maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 ## Build configuration

-You may provide a custom Tailwind configuration object under the `css.tailwind` key in your `config.js` file:
+You may provide a custom Tailwind CSS configuration object under the `css.tailwind` key in your `config.js` file:

 ```js [config.js]
 export default {